 Yup, “solution” indeed.
 You can check out the Solution by Chemistry here.

 Mid-Length Surfboard FAQs

-Still got a few questions about these boards?
+Still got a few questions about mid-length surfboards?
 Take a look at these FAQs.

 Where Can You Get a Mid Length Surfboard?

-You can get a very good mid-length board for less than $800.
+You can get a very good mid-length surfboard for less than $800.